LisaGotzian/HeartSteps/README.md

 ![plot](HeartStepsTimePoints.png)

 ### [Users](https://github.com/LisaGotzian/HeartSteps/wiki/1.-users.csv)
-[`users.csv`](https://github.com/LisaGotzian/HeartSteps/wiki/1.-users.csv) is a 44x xx data frame that contains demographic information on the participants as well as the results of the intake and exit surveys.
-The surveys collected data on the following topics:
+[`users.csv`](https://github.com/LisaGotzian/HeartSteps/wiki/1.-users.csv) is a 37x119 data frame that contains demographic information on the participants as well as the results of the intake and exit surveys.
-* ...
-* IPAQ
 Participants were interviewed before the study and after completing it.
-The first interview date is “intake date” and the second one is “exit date”.
 The exit survey re-administers the activity choice index, self-efficacy for physical activity and the IPAQ.
+The surveys collected data on the following topics:
+* Demographic data
+* Mobile phone use
+* Walking environment at work
+* Conscientiousness
+* Activity Choice Index (intake and exit)
+* Self-Efficacy for Physical Activity (intake and exit)
+* International Prevalence Study (IPS) on Physical Activity
+* International Physical Activity Questionnaire (IPAQ)(intake and exit)

 ### [Daily EMA](https://github.com/LisaGotzian/HeartSteps/wiki/2.-dailyema.csv)
 Every night, participants responded to an ecological momentary assessment (EMA) about their day.
 Their responses to the questions are recoreded in [`dailyema.csv`](https://github.com/LisaGotzian/HeartSteps/wiki/2.-dailyema.csv), a 1686x xx data frame.
 The EMA collected data on the following topics: